META-CMP/data/data/study search/database search/processed/preparation for abstract screening/README.md

 The total collection of duplicate free student ris-files is saved as `abstracts_from_URLs.ris` and `abstracts_from_URLs.csv` in the folder "retrieving missing or incomplete abstracts".

 3. We complemented our search strategy by screening relevant meta-studies to identify studies that were not covered in our initial search.
-Specifically, we manually gathered all 43 Studies of Nguyen (2021) and 45 Studies of Nguyen (2020) and read the data of Havranek et al (2013) (available at: http://meta-analysis.cz/lags/lags.zip) and Rusnak et al (2013) (http://meta-analysis.cz/price_puzzle/puzzle.xls) directly into R using the `code_to_read_in_data.R` script.
+Specifically, we manually gathered all 43 Studies of Nguyen (2021) and 45 Studies of Nguyen (2020) and read the data of Havranek et al (2013) (available at: http://meta-analysis.cz/lags/lags.zip) and Rusnak et al (2013) (http://meta-analysis.cz/price_puzzle/puzzle.xls) directly into R using the `screen_for additional_studies_from_other_meta.R` script.

-For a more detailed explanation of how we screened for additional studies, please refer to the `code_to_read_in_data.R` file.
+For a more detailed explanation of how we screened for additional studies, please refer to the `screen_for additional_studies_from_other_meta.R` file.
 First, we identified 19 available studies from Havranek et al. (2013) and Rusnak et al. (2013) that were not yet in our database, added them to Zotero, and saved them as `havranek_2013.csv`.
 Second, we included 11 studies from Nguyen (2021) and Nguyen (2020) that were not covered in our initial search or the `havranek_2013.csv` file, and saved them as` Nguyen_2021_2020.csv`.

 4. Finally, we merged